You are currently on Hearing Direct UK

-This entry was posted on 17th May 2013 by Gary.
+This entry was posted on 17th May 2013 by Stuart Cantebury.

-Reduced hearing in elderly people happens in both ears and affects many over 60 years of age, which makes it the most common condition to affect those over 65.
+Hearing loss in elderly people happens in both ears and affects many over 60 years of age, which makes it the most common condition to affect those over 65.
 If your elderly parents have hearing loss and it's affecting their social life, then how do you talk about it with them?

-Before openly bringing up hearing loss with an elderly parent, learning to gain emotional control is essential.
+Before openly bringing up hearing loss with an elderly parent, gaining emotional control is essential.
 People often do not feel prepared to discuss the problem and can react badly when a family member suggests they have a problem.
 It is difficult to know when, as well as how, to effectively address the situation within the family.

 Precise determination of the level of hearing loss requires an audiometric evaluation by an accredited hearing specialist, called an audiologist.
 There are various types of tests including bone conduction, recruitment of loudness, screening, speech discrimination, objective audiometry and clinical audiometry.

 The audiogram is a painless, simple test that takes about 20 or 30 minutes.
-The audiologist plays tones at different volumes to find the patients’ speech reception threshold.
-Consequently, the patients are tested with a series of words with similar sounds to measure their speech discrimination.
+The audiologist plays a series of tones at different volumes to find the patients’ hearing threshold.

 And if a hearing loss is detected then there is help at hand….